 I have now spent months trying to recreate what she makes, and I finally did it.
 It is so exciting because now I get to share this fabulous recipe with you.
-And you get to make this awesome brussel sprouts recipe for yourself.
+And you get to make this awesome brussels sprouts recipe for yourself.
 Trust me on this one.
 You will be so happy you made this.
 So much so that you will be very disappointed when you eat the last one on your plate.

 You might notice a couple of things in the pictures.
 There are pomegranate seeds in some pictures.
 They are not in the recipe below and are not required for this dish.
 You can add them for a nice little twist, but I just thought they looked pretty.

 Also, you might notice there isn’t a thick, heavy cream sauce in the picture.
-That’s because it is a nice light cream sauce that just barely clings to the brussel sprouts.
+That’s because it is a nice light cream sauce that just barely clings to the brussels sprouts.
 And it’s just perfect that way.